yuvalmGS/gigaspaces-wiki-jekyll/xap100/step-1---deploying-your-web-application-to-the-gigaspaces-environment.markdown

 1. Build the application [as described earlier in this tutorial](#BuildDirections)
 1. Start the GigaSpaces agent by calling `<gs root>/bin/gs-agent.(sh/bat)`.
 1. Start the GigaSpaces user interface by calling `<gs root>/bin/gs-ui.(sh/bat)`.
-When the user interface is started, you should see the three GSCs presented in it.
+When the user interface is started, you should see the two GSCs presented in it.
+1. Start another GSC by a right click on the gsa under Hosts tab and choosing Start GSC

 {% togglecloak id=empty-gsui %} **Click to view screenshot...**{% endtogglecloak %}
 {% gcloak empty-gsui %}